How to Apply

 CV

-- Applicants must submit their CV (PDF format preferred)
+- Applicants must submit their CV in PDF format

-- Applicants are required to use the DNP Applicant CV Template.
+- Applicants must use the DNP Applicant CV Template.

-The Doctor of Nursing Practice (DNP) graduate nursing program is rigorous and prepares nurses as Advanced Practice Registered Nurses (APRNs) and for advanced roles in Administration.
-The DNP program builds on knowledge and skills that a nurse has learned in their bachelor’s (BSN) or masters (MSN) of nursing science program and has continued to develop over time working in a clinical environment.
-The DNP program requires that all students have the equivalent of 1 year of full-time clinical experience (1,800 hours) prior to starting their clinical year in the DNP program.
-The clinical year is full-time (10-14 units) comprised of a rigorous academic course and immersive clinical training schedule during the Spring, Summer and Fall semesters.
+The DNP graduate nursing program is rigorous and prepares nurses to become Advanced Practice Registered Nurses (APRNs) and for advanced roles in administration.
+The DNP program builds on the knowledge and skills a nurse has learned in their bachelor’s (BSN) or master’s (MSN) of nursing science program and has continued to develop through clinical practice.
+The DNP program requires that all students have the equivalent of one year of full-time clinical experience (1,800 hours) prior to the start of their clinical year.
+The clinical year is full-time (10-14 units) and comprises a rigorous academic course and an immersive clinical training schedule during the Spring, Summer, and Fall semesters.

 Admission Options:

-- Full-Time – To be eligible to apply for the full-time option, applicants must have completed a minimum of 1 year (1,800+ hours) of RN experience before they submit their application.
-Each specialty requires the experience to be in specific areas.
-See the drop-down menus below.
-Due to the rigor and pace, full-time students are strongly advised to work fewer than 12 hours/week while enrolled in classes.
-Full-time students in the Nurse Anesthesiology specialty are strongly recommended to not work at all
+- Full-Time: To be eligible for the full-time option, applicants must have completed at least 1 year (1,800+ hours) of RN experience before submitting their application.
+Each specialty requires experience in specific areas.
+See the specialty specifics below.
+Due to the rigor and pace, full-time students are strongly advised to work fewer than 12 hours per week while enrolled in classes.
+Full-time students in the Nurse Anesthesiology specialty are strongly advised not to work at all.

-- Part-Time – The part-time option is open to students who prefer a part-time schedule and to those with fewer than 1,800 hours of RN experience at the time of application submission.
-With a less rigorous schedule, part-time students are expected to work as an RN ~900 hours/year to accumulate the 1,800 required hours prior to the start of the DNP clinical year.
-Note: Part-time students will automatically transition to full-time students during their clinical year – which is the final three semesters of the DNP Program.
+- Part-Time: The part-time option is available to students who prefer a part-time schedule and to those with fewer than 1,800 RN experience hours at the time of application.
+With a less rigorous schedule, part-time students are expected to work as an RN for approximately 900 hours per year to accumulate the 1,800 required hours before the start of the DNP clinical year.
+Part-time students will automatically transition to full-time status during their clinical year, which is the final three semesters of the DNP Program.

-*NOTE: Based on the rigor and required clinical hours of the Nurse Anesthesiology program, there is no part-time option.
-Nurse Anesthesiology students are not recommended to work while in the program.
+**Due to the rigor and required clinical hours of the Nurse Anesthesiology program, there is no part-time option.

 - Applicants must reside in the United States and hold an unencumbered RN license in the United States.